-- 1. To achieve the objectives of this Protocol, the Contracting Parties, shall as far as possible ensure that financial resources are available for the formulation and implementation of related programmes, projects and measures.
-To this end, the Contracting Parties shall: - (a) Commit available domestic financial resources; - (b) Promote the mobilization of financial resources from bilateral and multilateral funding sources and mechanisms, including grants and loans; - (c) Explore innovative methods and incentives for mobilizing and channelling resources, including those of foundations, governmental agencies of other countries, international organizations, non-governmental organizations and private sector entities. - 2.
+- 1. To achieve the objectives of this Protocol, the Contracting Parties, shall as far as possible: - (a) Consider and ensure the availability of financial resources for the formulation and implementation of related domestic, bilateral and multilateral programmes, projects and measures; - (b) Promote the mobilization of financial resources from bilateral and multilateral funding sources and mechanisms, including grants and loans; - (c) Explore innovative methods and incentives for mobilizing and channelling resources, including those of foundations, governmental agencies of other countries, international organizations, non-governmental organizations and private sector entities. - 2.
 The Financial Rules of the Convention shall apply mutatis mutandis to this Protocol, unless otherwise decided by the Conference of the Parties.